peproctor/peproctor.github.io/_posts/2021-09-12-gym-rad-search.md

 layout: post
 title: Radiation Source Search Gym Environment
 thumbnail-img: /assets/img/rad-post/rad_robot.png
-share-img: /assets/img/path.jpg
+share-img: /assets/img/rad-post/rad_robot.png
 comments: true
 cover-img:
     - "/assets/img/rad-post/nuc-in-tower.jpg" : "Jakob Madsen (2017)"
 ---
 This is the first in a series of posts detailing the application of deep reinforcement learning to radiation source search.
+In this post, we will cover the basics of the nuclear source search task and how we modeled our reinforcement learning environment.

 ## Context